camrail/dejafoo/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🤖 For AI Agents

+This project includes an [AGENTS.md](AGENTS.md) file with detailed architecture information, deployment workflows, and troubleshooting guides specifically designed for AI coding agents.

 ## 🆘 Support